phiroict/PoC_py_complete/Readme.md

 ## Setting up argocd

-Select a repo and upload a ssh key to the git repo if you do not have these.
-Do not use a passphrase as argocd does not support that.
+Select a repo and upload a public ssh key to the git repo if you do not have these.
+Do not use a passphrase as argocd does not support this at this moment (20211003).
+In the UI you can register repos, but you can also created the app with a reference to the private key.
+(See below)

 ```bash
 ssh-keygen -t ecdsa -b 521